davidgaribay-dev/personal-website/src/content/experience/work-truck-solutions.md

 order: 1
 ---

+**QA/QC Analyst**
+*August 2017 - September 2018*

-Collaborated closely with developers to successfully meet release schedules using the agile methodology.
+Promoted from Data Processing Specialist.
+Collaborated with developers to meet release schedules using agile methodology and developed automated test scripts using Selenium and C#.

+**Data Processing Specialist**
+*May 2017 - August 2017*

+Data entry and quality control for vehicle specification processing.